iot4b/docs/Alfa-test.md

-You can find more detailed explanations on https://github.com/ever-iot/docs/blob/main/README.md
+You can find more detailed explanations on [our readme](https://github.com/ever-iot/docs/blob/main/README.md)

 ## How to start
 ‼️It's mandatory to own your personal Keenetic or OpenWRT router to participate alpha test.